cucumber/cucumber-jvm/wire/README.md

 ## License

 Since this project began as a port of Cucumber-CPP, the original Cucumber-CPP license is included as part of the project to give credit where credit is due.
+The Cucumber Organisation is responsible for communicating with Paolo Ambrosio (the original author of the Cucumber-CPP implementation) to reassign the license as needed.

-All original work falls under the Cucumber-JVM license.
+All original work is currently copyright GE Healthcare (GEHC) and falls under the Apache 2.0 license.
+It is GEHC's intention to donate all original work to the Cucumber Organisation.
+Once the Cucumber Organisation assumes ownership of the Cucumber-Wire work, it is their responsibility to determine the licensing and copyrights going forward.
+This includes lifting the GEHC copyright on original work as needed.

 [wire-protocol]: https://github.com/cucumber/cucumber/wiki/Wire-Protocol
 [cuke-download]: https://github.com/cucumber/cucumber/wiki/Install